OOGEEP is funded by Ohio’s natural gas and oil industry through an

 ROLE OF FIRST PURCHASER

-The First Purchaser’s role under Ohio Revised Code 1510, and the Ohio Oil and Gas Energy Education Program, is to collect the assessment made on the production of crude oil and natural gas in the state of Ohio.
+The First Purchaser’s role, under Ohio Revised Code 1510 and the OOGEEP “Program,“ is to collect the assessment made on the production of crude oil and natural gas in the state of Ohio.
 Those assessments will be used to fund the collective industry’s education, safety and public outreach programs.
-The collection of those assessments by the First Purchaser is viewed as the First Purchaser’s contribution to OOGEEP.

 A First Purchaser may deduct the assessment directly from any amounts that the First Purchaser owes to producers.
 The First Purchaser is then required to remit the assessment amount directly to OOGEEP within forty-five (45) days after each quarter.

-As defined in Ohio Revised Code 1510, the assessment will be made on all production of crude oil (including condensate) and natural gas in Ohio.
+As defined in Ohio Revised Code 1510 and the OOGEEP “Program,“ the assessment will be made on all production of crude oil (including condensate) and natural gas in Ohio.
 NGL’s are not included in this assessment.
-The current assessment rate is as follows:
+The current and amended assessment rate is as follows:

 (A) The assessment on crude oil shall be equal to five cents ($0.05) per each gross barrel of crude oil (including condensate).

-(B) The assessment on natural gas shall be equal to one cent ($0.01) per gross thousand cubic feet of natural gas (Mcf).
+(B) The assessment on natural gas shall be equal to one half cent ($0.005) per gross thousand cubic feet of natural gas (Mcf).

 Can the assessment rate be increased or decreased?

-The Ohio Oil and Gas Energy Education Program, nor its Operating Board, has the authority to increase the assessment amount without the approval of Ohio producers that vote in a Referendum.
-The assessment rate cannot exceed the rate established in Ohio Revised Code 1510.
-However, Ohio producers may vote in a Referendum to decrease this rate.
+The Ohio Oil and Gas Energy Education Program, nor its Operating Board, has the authority to increase the assessment amount without the approval of Ohio producers that vote in a Referendum to amend the OOGEEP “Program.“ The assessment rate cannot exceed the rate established in Ohio Revised Code 1510.

 How often are First Purchaser’s required to remit a payment to the Program?